Accounting – What’s the Difference between an Audit, Review, and Compilation of Financial Statements?

 Financial statement audit

 Audit offers the highest assurance degree to the company evaluators.
-Auditing is done by an independent CA. The CA is expected to use various techniques to check the accuracy of the details given the financial statements and give an opinion regarding the fairness of the statements.
+Auditing is done by an independent CA. The CA of the audit firm is expected to use various techniques to check the accuracy of the details given the financial statements and give an opinion regarding the fairness of the statements.
 Additionally, the CA is expected to provide assurance that the data in the financial statements has been tested for accuracy (Also see How to Ensure Your Company’s Audit Process Goes Smoothly?).

 Financial statements compilation, review, and auditing each has a different level of assurance and cost.
 Therefore, depending on the size and complexity of your business as well as the users of the financial statements, you can choose the right service.
 Whichever path way your company opt for, it will certainly require accounting services in Singapore to have the financial statements ready before any work above can be done.
 Contact us today to obtain advice on this.